Lambda deployment packages

 Lambda provides a set of open-source base images that you can use to build your container image.
 To create and test container images, you can use the Amazon Serverless Application Model (Amazon SAM) command line interface (CLI) or native container tools such as the Docker CLI.

-You upload your container images to Amazon Elastic Container Registry (Amazon ECR), a managed Amazon container image registry service.
-To deploy the image to your function, you specify the Amazon ECR image URL using the Lambda console, the Lambda API, command line tools, or the Amazon SDKs.
+Upload your container images to Amazon Elastic Container Registry (Amazon ECR), a managed Amazon container image registry service.
+To deploy the image to your function, specify the Amazon ECR image URL using the Lambda console, the Lambda API, command line tools, or the Amazon SDKs.

 For more information about Lambda container images, see Working with Lambda container images.